-Fin whale 20Hz calls (Figure 4) were detected automatically using an energy detection method (Širović et al., 2015).
-The method uses a difference in acoustic energy between signal and noise, calculated from 5 s LTSA with 1 Hz resolution.
-The frequency at 22 Hz was used as the signal frequency, while noise was calculated as the average energy between 10 and 34 Hz.
-The resulting ratio is termed fin whale acoustic index and is reported as a daily average.
+In the SOCAL study area, fin whale 20 Hz calls are so abundant that it is often impossible to distinguish, and therefore detect, individual calls (Watkins et al., 2000; Širović et al., 2015).
+Therefore, fin whale 20 Hz calls (Figure 6) were detected automatically using an energy detection method (Širović et al., 2015).
+The method uses a difference in acoustic energy between signal and noise, calculated from a long-term spectral average (LTSA) calculated over 5 s with 1 Hz frequency resolution.
+The frequency at 22 Hz was used as the signal frequency (Nieukirk et al., 2012; Širović et al., 2015), while noise was calculated as the average energy between 10 and 34 Hz.
+The resulting ratio is termed 'fin whale acoustic index' and is reported as a daily average.
 All calculations were performed on a logarithmic scale.

-Figure 4.
-Fin whale 20 Hz calls in the LTSA (top) and spectrogram (bottom) recorded at site P.
+Figure 6.
+Fin whale 20 Hz calls in an LTSA (top) and spectrogram (bottom) recorded at site P.